 Scheduled maintenances have four distinct statuses that are different than the normal incident statuses.
 When you create a scheduled maintenance, it will automatically be given the status of "Scheduled" and can be updated from there.

-If you want a more hands-off approach to scheduled maintenance, there are three different actions you can have automatically done for you.
+We'll help keep your users informed every step of the way through your maintenance window.
+And, if you want a more hands-off approach to scheduled maintenance, there are three different actions you can have automatically done for you.

 You'll have the option to: